Part 2 The Cycle of Life

 2-5 class periods

-Supplies or software to create charts, diagrams, printed stories, drawings, timelines.
+Optional art supplies for folk remedy charts and other presentations.
 If your students will be doing fieldwork, you may need digital cameras, audio recorders, or video recorders in addition to notepads and pencils as well as appropriate fieldwork forms.
 Print out and duplicate any worksheets or rubrics that you will be using.